raygj/vault-content/use-cases/vault-agent-kubernetes/README.md

 `sudo kubectl get pods --show-labels`

+view deployment status: [deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) are the desired state you have declared such as an image to run, the minimum number of instances, etc)

+`sudo kubectl get deployment`

+if you do not see `vault-agent-example` in the list of active/deployment images...then you have to troubleshoot step

 6. port-forward to connect to UI from outside of the VM:

 `sudo kubectl port-forward pod/vault-agent-example 8080:80`